cian-mcintyre/coilandclover/README.md

 Better form validation for address and mobile numbers (Address search)

 GDPR consideration for customer data (User is deleted if no order is placed in X time etc)

+Learnings:
+Simpler user journeys - The log in should be at the Add to cart stage, not at order stage.
+Google pay implementation
+Country search
+Mobile phone search